ralph-groupscholar/groupscholar-award-appeal-tracker/README.md

 - List appeals with optional status filtering.
 - Update appeal statuses with a single command.
 - Spot aging appeals that need follow-up.
+- Summarize backlog by age bucket and total dollars.
 - Summarize queue volume and total dollars by status.

 ## Tech Stack